onflow/cadence/docs/language.md

 Transaction parameters are declared like function parameters.
 The arguments for the transaction are passed in the sent transaction.

-Transaction parameters are accessible in all blocks.
+Transaction parameters are accessible in all phases.

 ```cadence,file=transaction-parameters.cdc
 // Declare a transaction which has one parameter named `amount`